Mi Lan Xiang (Snow Orchid)

 The Legend of Phoenix Mountain in Chaozhou City

-The climate of ChaoZhou City is tropical and subtropical, and the soil is a rich yellow/red color.
-In tea records, historians talk about Phoenix Mountain tea region in Chaozhou city where they began growing tea 600 years ago.
-The legend of Phoenix Mountain comes from the end of the Song Dynasty.
-In this legend, a young Song Dynasty emperor and his officers were being chased by Mongolians attacking from the north.
-They were forced to travel for a long time and pass by this mountain range.
+The namesake of Phoenix Mountain is a legend from the last years of the Song Dynasty.
+As the legend tells, a young Song Dynasty emperor and his officers were being chased by Mongolians attacking from the north.
+They were forced to travel for a long time and pass through this mountain range.
 The emperor was very thirsty, but had no water to drink.
-A phoenix flew over the emperor and dropped tea leaves and seeds in his hands.
-His servant instructed him to chew the leaves to stop his dehydration.
-The emperor ate the leaves and was refreshed.
-Believing that the eat leaves were a treasure from the gods sent by a legendary phoenix bird, they decided to name the region Phoenix Mountain in honor of the story involving this legendary bird.
+A bird flew overhead and dropped tea leaves and seeds into the emperor’s hands.
+His servant instructed him to chew the leaves to quench his thirst.
+The emperor did so and was refreshed.
+He pronounced the tea a treasure sent to him by the legendary phoenix.
+By this legend, the mountainous region was named in the bird’s honor.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.